ExoticDG/.prtgn/README.md

 Welcome to .prtgn!
 The all new CLI file format for Protogens.
 Powered by Rust and Ratatui!

-We offer encrypted files only select programs have the ability to understand, so your RAM cash and USB serial is safe with us!
+We offer encrypted files only select programs have the ability to understand, so your RAM cash and USB serial is safe with us! **|| NOT IMPLEMENTED YET**

 > [!CAUTION]
 > PRTGN is NOT meant as a file type for critical information and therefor the security is treated as such.